Necl0/Abacus/README.md

 - Basics of Flask
 - Connecting a frontend to a backend
 - K-Nearest Neighbors Algorithm
+- Storing ML models with pickle
+- Image preprocessing with PIL/Pillow
 - Grid Search
 - Cross Validation
 - TailwindCSS